gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The Gradle team is excited to announce Gradle @version@.

-This release makes it easier to create [a single test report](#aggregation-tests) or [JaCoCo code coverage report](#aggregation-jacoco) across several projects.
+This release makes it easier to create a [single test report](#aggregation-tests) or [JaCoCo code coverage report](#aggregation-jacoco) across several projects.
 This release also includes several usability improvements, such as [marking additional test source directories as tests in IDEA](#idea-test-sources) and [better support for plugin version declarations in subprojects](#plugins-dsl).

-[Java toolchain support](#java-toolchains) has been updated to support the [migration of AdoptOpenJDK to Adoptium](https://blog.adoptopenjdk.net/2021/03/transition-to-eclipse-an-update/).
+[Java toolchain support](#java-toolchains) has been updated to reflect the [migration of AdoptOpenJDK to Adoptium](https://blog.adoptopenjdk.net/2021/03/transition-to-eclipse-an-update/).

-There are changes to make adopting the [experimental configuration cache](#config-cache) easier and more correct, along with several [bug fixes](#fixed-issues) and [other changes](#other).
+There are changes to make adopting the [experimental configuration cache](#config-cache) easier, along with several [bug fixes](#fixed-issues) and [other changes](#other).

 The [build services](userguide/build_services.html) and [version catalogs](userguide/platforms.html) features have been [promoted to stable](#promoted).